pifroggi/vs_temporalfix/README.md

 > [!TIP]
 > * Crop any black borders on the input clip, as those may cause ghosting on bright frames.
 > * There is a big drop in performance for tr > 6, due to switching from mvtools to mvtools-sf, which is slower.
-> * mvtools-sf release r9 and the r10 pre-release are both supported, but r9 is faster for me.
+> * Plugin mvtools-sf release r9 and the r10 pre-release are both supported, but r9 is slightly faster for me.
+> * Plugin zsmooth requires a CPU with AVX2 support (roughly post 2014).
+If your CPU does not have it, remove zsmooth and replace it with slower fallbacks [temporalmedian](https://github.com/dubhater/vapoursynth-temporalmedian), [ctmf](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-CTMF), and [rgvs](https://github.com/vapoursynth/vs-removegrain).

 <br />